This is what happens when Tinder sets you up for a VIP dating experience: COLUMN

 “Hey, Alexa,” read the email, “you've been chosen as the Perfect Match Sweepstakes Winner!”

-I had just won Tinder’s contest to send me and the Tinder match of my choice to a VIP experience at the New York City Football Club (NYCFC) inside Yankee Stadium -- even though I’d never gone on a Tinder date before.
+I had just won Tinder’s contest to send me and the Tinder match of my choice to a VIP experience at the New York City Football Club (NYCFC) soccer match inside Yankee Stadium -- even though I’d never gone on a Tinder date before.

 If you’re happily in a relationship or have been living under a rock and never heard of Tinder, here’s what you need to know: The app helps you meet new people by connecting you with potential matches in your area.
 You can set up a profile with photos and a short bio about yourself complete with your interests.
 Swiping left on someone’s profile means you’re not interested, and swiping right means you want to match with them.
 If the other person swiped right on you, too, then you're able to start a conversation with each other.